 Each of the atoll-like reefs are similar in size and they cover an area of about 80sq kilometres (50sq miles).

 Rowley Shoals liveaboard – what are the options?

 M/V Odyssey Liveaboard – Rated 8.7 Fabulous, 4.5 stars out of 5

-Get to dive for around 26 dives on the 8-day, 7 night trip to Rowley Shoals.
-Or choose the combined cruise to see islands, water falls and other fabulous scenes in this region, followed by 7 days of diving.
-This would be the perfect trip for couples where one is a non-diver.
+- Choose the combined cruise to see islands, water falls and other fabulous scenes in this region followed by 7 days of diving.
+This would be the perfect trip for couples if one is a non-diver.